- 1.Artificial Intelligence – Pwc India Report

-Iranian president Hassan Rouhani’s recent visit to India was a low-key affair due to the multiple aspects constraining Iran currently.
+- Iranian president Hassan Rouhani’s recent visit to India was a low-key affair due to the multiple aspects constraining Iran currently.

-Nonetheless, these engagements are crucial in the long-term perspective.
+- Nonetheless, these engagements are crucial in the long-term perspective.

 How has the Indo-Iranian partnership evolved over the years?

 - While civilisation ties span over 2000 years, in the early years after independence, Iran’s pro-US tilt was a hindrance for engagements with India

-After the Islamic Revolution of 1979, Iran became a theocracy and a stong pro-Pakistan tilt took shape, which furthered Indo-Iran disconnect.
+- After the Islamic Revolution of 1979, Iran became a theocracy and a stong pro-Pakistan tilt took shape, which furthered Indo-Iran disconnect.

-It was only during the late 1990s and the early years of the last decade that both countries achieved a degree of strategic convergence.
+- It was only during the late 1990s and the early years of the last decade that both countries achieved a degree of strategic convergence.

-Notably, India and Iran (also Russia) cooperated in supporting the Northern Alliance in Afghanistan against the Pakistan-backed Taliban’s expansion.
+- Notably, India and Iran (also Russia) cooperated in supporting the Northern Alliance in Afghanistan against the Pakistan-backed Taliban’s expansion.

-In 2003, President Mohammad Khatami was the chief guest at the Republic Day when the New Delhi Declaration involving multiple projects was signed.
+- In 2003, President Mohammad Khatami was the chief guest at the Republic Day when the New Delhi Declaration involving multiple projects was signed.

-This euphoria was but halted when the U.S. reprimanded Iran for pursuing a nuclear enrichment programme, and followed it up with sanctions.
+- This euphoria was but halted when the U.S. reprimanded Iran for pursuing a nuclear enrichment programme, and followed it up with sanctions.

 How did things fare in the sanction years?

-As Iran simply refused to halt its nuclear program, U.S. and other international players started increasing sanctions progressively.
+- As Iran simply refused to halt its nuclear program, U.S. and other international players started increasing sanctions progressively.

-Due to international pressure India even voted against Iran in the International Atomic Energy Agency (IAEA), which further hit ties.
+- Due to international pressure India even voted against Iran in the International Atomic Energy Agency (IAEA), which further hit ties.

 - Significantly, this was also a time when India was pursuing a nuclear deal with the US to kickstart its stalled Nuclear Power Projects (123 pact).

-As the 2015 Iranian nuclear deal eased sanctions, India increased its oil imports from Iran and also reactivated the stalled Chabahar Port project.
+- As the 2015 Iranian nuclear deal eased sanctions, India increased its oil imports from Iran and also reactivated the stalled Chabahar Port project.

 What is the Iranian Nuclear Deal?

-The “Joint Comprehensive Plan of Action” (JCPOA or Iranian nuclear deal) was spearheaded by the Obama administration and was signed in 2015.
+- The “Joint Comprehensive Plan of Action” (JCPOA or Iranian nuclear deal) was spearheaded by the Obama administration and was signed in 2015.

-This was a compromise that came with a promise to ease economic sanctions on Iran if it were to give up its nuclear enrichment program.
+- This was a compromise that came with a promise to ease economic sanctions on Iran if it were to give up its nuclear enrichment program.

-The deal was multilateral with other parties like China, France, Germany, Russia, the U.K., and the EU, and upholds a joint commitment.
+- The deal was multilateral with other parties like China, France, Germany, Russia, the U.K., and the EU, and upholds a joint commitment.

 - .Further, the JCPOA was unanimously supported by the UN Security Council (Resolution 2231) enabling Security Council sanctions to be lifted.

-While other countries which are party to the deal remain committed to it, the Trump administration has discredited it and called for its scrapping.
+- While other countries which are party to the deal remain committed to it, the Trump administration has discredited it and called for its scrapping.

-Mr. Trump perceives the nuclear deal as inadequate as it doesn’t cover Iran’s missile program and militant activities (Iran’s role in Syria and Yemen).
+- Mr. Trump perceives the nuclear deal as inadequate as it doesn’t cover Iran’s missile program and militant activities (Iran’s role in Syria and Yemen).

-While other parties too feel that these need to be addressed, they perceive JCPOA as a start to create political space for furthering negotiations.
+- While other parties too feel that these need to be addressed, they perceive JCPOA as a start to create political space for furthering negotiations.

-The US attitude has caused much uncertainty in Iranian domestic polity and foreign policy and also affected its post sanction economic recovery.
+- The US attitude has caused much uncertainty in Iranian domestic polity and foreign policy and also affected its post sanction economic recovery.

 - Notably, Mr. Rouhani declared recently that Iran continues to comply with the 2015 nuclear deal, and warned US for its irresponsible attitude.

 How are these reflecting in Iran’s internal polity?

-In what is being perceived as a reaction to rising prices and growing corruption, a street unrest has been spread to many cities in Iran.
+- In what is being perceived as a reaction to rising prices and growing corruption, a street unrest has been spread to many cities in Iran.

-This is partly due to economic grievances that had been accentuated due the slower than promised pace of lifiting sanctions (after the nuclear 2015 deal).
+- This is partly due to economic grievances that had been accentuated due the slower than promised pace of lifiting sanctions (after the nuclear 2015 deal).

-Considering Mr. Trump’s rhethoric, it is imminent that the US will backout of the deal, which could aggreavate the economic costs for Iran.
+- Considering Mr. Trump’s rhethoric, it is imminent that the US will backout of the deal, which could aggreavate the economic costs for Iran.

-If Mr. Rouhani failed in his endeavour to deliver economically, it would weaken his position with Iran, which will open up space for radicalists.
+- If Mr. Rouhani failed in his endeavour to deliver economically, it would weaken his position with Iran, which will open up space for radicalists.

-An increasing legitimacy for radicals within Iran is in nobody’s interest.
+- An increasing legitimacy for radicals within Iran is in nobody’s interest.

 What are the specifics of the current India visit?

-Positives – Despite multiple pressures, India has vouched support for JCPOA, enhancing bilateral consultations connectivity for Afghanistan.
+- Positives – Despite multiple pressures, India has vouched support for JCPOA, enhancing bilateral consultations connectivity for Afghanistan.

-Nine MoUs were signed that included – avoidance of double taxation, visa simplification, cooperation in agriculture, medicine, and trade.
+- Nine MoUs were signed that included – avoidance of double taxation, visa simplification, cooperation in agriculture, medicine, and trade.

-An interim lease contract for Phase 1 of Chabahar was also issued.
+- An interim lease contract for Phase 1 of Chabahar was also issued.

-Rupee based transaction arrangements have been agreed upon, which could provide an alternative if US sanctions kicks in and hider dollar deals.
+- Rupee based transaction arrangements have been agreed upon, which could provide an alternative if US sanctions kicks in and hider dollar deals.

 - However, the sanctity of this will need to be tested before private parties on both sides begin to use it.

-Negatives – There has been little forward movement on the big projects that were highlighted when Mr. Modi visited Tehran last year.
+- Negatives – There has been little forward movement on the big projects that were highlighted when Mr. Modi visited Tehran last year.

-The negotiations on the long standing Farzad-B gas field remain stuck, with both sides blaming the other for shifting the goalposts.
+- The negotiations on the long standing Farzad-B gas field remain stuck, with both sides blaming the other for shifting the goalposts.

-Talk about an aluminium smelter plant and a urea plant to build up Indian investments in the Chabahar free trade zone hasn’t progressed.
+- Talk about an aluminium smelter plant and a urea plant to build up Indian investments in the Chabahar free trade zone hasn’t progressed.

-While a railway link to connect Chaubahar and Afghanistan has been mentioned, the economic rationale for the $2 billion investment is missing.
+- While a railway link to connect Chaubahar and Afghanistan has been mentioned, the economic rationale for the $2 billion investment is missing.

 What is the way forward?

-Concerns regarding the domestic unrest and the near-term developments in Syria and Yemen have been limiting Iran’s foreign engagements.
+- Concerns regarding the domestic unrest and the near-term developments in Syria and Yemen have been limiting Iran’s foreign engagements.

-India too has been tries to find a balance ties with Iran on side and the U.S. and Israel on the other, which could prove difficult.
+- India too has been tries to find a balance ties with Iran on side and the U.S. and Israel on the other, which could prove difficult.

-So far, trade between the two countries has hovered around $10 billion, with two-thirds of it accounted for in terms of oil imports from Iran.
+- So far, trade between the two countries has hovered around $10 billion, with two-thirds of it accounted for in terms of oil imports from Iran.

-While there is much potential to enhance this, for the present, it looks like both countries are proceeding ahead with modest expectations.
+- While there is much potential to enhance this, for the present, it looks like both countries are proceeding ahead with modest expectations.

-Additionally, the uncertainties surrounding the JCPOA provide further justification for adopting a ‘wait and watch’ approach.
+- Additionally, the uncertainties surrounding the JCPOA provide further justification for adopting a ‘wait and watch’ approach.